 - amazon affiliate marketing

-Still, as more readers land on this post, more are joining my free course, How to Build a Blog in 7 Days and are offered an opportunity to join my more advanced, comprehensive paid Built to Blog course that’ll help them level up their blogging journey even more.
+Overall, July saw traffic levels settle at a pretty good place considering the frequent search algorithm updates.
+Readers to my 25,000+ word guide, How to Start a Blog and Make Money actually increased a good deal again—which still holds rankings in organic search for competitive terms like how to start a blog, how to blog and such.
+As usual, when more readers land on that guide… more are joining my free course, How to Build a Blog in 7 Days and they’re offered an opportunity to join my more comprehensive paid Built to Blog course that’ll help level up their blogging skills even more.

-Also in July, even though I was offline for half the month, I published three new articles for my growing audience of bloggers:
+Also in July, I published three new long-form articles for my growing audience of bloggers (and did one major overhaul to an existing guide):

 2. Email Subscribers.